There's a boom in natural gas production in the United States, a boom so big the market is having trouble absorbing it all.

 "In the long term, you've got all these positives," Ricchiuti says.
 "It's clean burning, it's domestically produced [and] it's abundant.
 [It] has all of these great properties.
 It seems like a godsend, but at least in the short term, we're in real trouble down here."

-Ricchiuti says he believes that ultimately, the supply and demand equation will reach balance.
+Ricchiuti says he thinks that ultimately, the supply-and-demand equation will reach balance.
 After all, every new electrical generation plant on the drawing board in the U.S. burns natural gas.

 Copyright 2016 NPR.
 To see more, visit http://www.npr.org/.